Realism • Representation

 Stacks Image 25179

 Highly rendered representational art invites the viewer to spend time with a subject or scene as the artist has.
-We are given an opportunity that we might not otherwise have to look deeply into a character, to appreciate scenes and objects of beauty, to challenge ourselves to see that from which we might otherwise look away.
+We are given an opportunity that we might not otherwise have to look deeply into a character, to appreciate scenes and objects of beauty or to challenge ourselves to see that from which we might otherwise look away.

 Featured: The Artist in HIs Studio by Jan Vermeer.